SEO Strategy plan for a new website

 Choose a good domain name

-Your domain is another opportunity to target keywords other than your company name.
-Especially if your company name consists of common words that are likely already registered.
+Your domain is another opportunity to target keywords other than your company name, especially if your company name consists of common words that are likely already registered by other companies.

 Choose a good web hosting solution

-Good quality web hosting is important on many levels such as security and minimal site downtime, but in terms of SEO, it’s all about site speed.
+Good quality web hosting is important on many levels such as security and minimising downtime, but in terms of SEO, it’s all about site speed.

 Websites that are fast to load will be looked upon favourably by search engines such as Google.
-So choosing a hosting solution that delivers your web pages quickly to visitors should be a top priority.
+So choosing a hosting solution that delivers your web pages quickly using a CDN (Content Delivery network) should be a top priority.

-It’s not easy choosing a good web hosting company.
-In fact, we’ve spent many years testing hosting services in order to provide our clients with the best all-around hosting solution.
+It’s not easy to choose a good web hosting company.
+We have spent many years testing various services to provide our clients with what we feel is the best all-around hosting solution.

 Our tip is to secure a hosting solution that’s based within the country of your target market, has excellent customer support and offers regular backups.